What is automatic enrolment for employees?

-As explained in our section on how much will I have to contribute, there is an overall amount of contributions that have to be paid.
+As explained in our section How much will I have to contribute?, there is an overall amount of contributions that have to be paid.
 Your employer can pay some of this amount (meaning you also then have to pay some) or they can pay all of the amount – in which case you would have to pay nothing at all.

 If your employer asks you to enter a salary sacrifice arrangement this means that you would agree to give up part of your salary in return for your employer making a larger contribution to your pension pot.
-If you pay National Insurance contributions on your earnings (you can check this on your payslip), normally this will save you money because the National Insurance you would be due to pay is calculated on the smaller salary.
-The employer would pay any employers National Insurance contributions on the smaller salary too.
+If you pay NIC on your earnings (you can check this on your payslip), normally this will save you money because the National Insurance you would be due to pay is calculated on the smaller salary.
+The employer would pay any employers NIC on the smaller salary too.

 I receive state benefits.
 If I join a pension scheme how will these be affected?